DuskEagle/docs/v2.2/change-data-capture.md

 ## Enable rangefeeds to reduce latency

 <span class="version-tag">New in v2.2:</span> Previously created changefeeds collect changes by periodically sending a request for any recent changes.
 Newly created changefeeds now behave differently: they connect a long-lived request (i.e., a rangefeed), which pushes changes as they happen.
-This reduces the latency of row changes as well as transaction restarts on tables being watched by a changefeed for some workloads.
+This reduces the latency of row changes as well as reduces transaction restarts on tables being watched by a changefeed for some workloads.

 To enable rangefeeds, set the `kv.rangefeed.enabled` [cluster setting](cluster-settings.html) to `true`.
 Any created changefeed will error until this setting is enabled.
 Note that enabling rangefeeds currently has a small performance cost, whether or not the rangefeed is being using in a changefeed.